shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/build-a-donation-dapp-on-polygon-to-award-your-favourite-content-creator.md

 ```

 - Create a function called `useProviderData` in the same `DataContext.tsx` file. `useProviderData` is being called inside `DataProvider`, hence everytime page loads `useProviderData` is called.
-- In this function, first, we are declaring all the state variables that we required and then in the `useEffect` we are making two function call, `loadWeb3` and `loadBlockchainData`.
+- In this function, we are declaring all the state variables that we require and then in the `useEffect` we are making two function calls, `loadWeb3` and `loadBlockchainData`.
-- In `loadWeb3`, we are first checking if `window.ethereum` is present which is usually injected by the wallet extension you are using.
+- In `loadWeb3`, we are first checking if `window.ethereum` is present which is usually injected by the Metamask wallet extension.
 If window.ethereum is present then we set `window.web3` as the object of `Web3(window.ethereum)`, where `window.ethereum` is the provider for web3.
 - If `window.ethereum` is not present then we check if `window.web3` is present, if yes then set `window.web3` as an object of `Web3(window.web3)`, where `window.web3` is the provider for web3.
 - If none of these is present then it means the user does not have a wallet installed in their browser and in such case, we can show an alert.
-- In the `loadBlockchainData` function, we are fetching all the necessary data we require like, the user's account number, contract object using ABI from the `DonationContract.json` file.
-Once we have the contract object, we can make necessary contract calls.
+- In the `loadBlockchainData` function, we are fetching all the necessary data we require such as the user account number, a contract object using the ABI from `DonationContract.json`.
+Once we have the contract object, we can make calls to the contract.
 In this function, we are fetching the total image count and all the images from our contract.

-In the same `useProviderData` function add following functions.
+In the `useProviderData` function, add the following functions:

 ```typescript
 const updateImages = async () => {